China, Korea, Egypt report rise in virus cases as curbs ease | WTOP

 China, where the pandemic began in December, and other countries that suffered early on including South Korea, Italy and Spain have seen numbers of new infections decline.
 Brazil, India, the United States and other countries are seeing large increases.

-China responded to the outbreak with the world’s most intensive anti-disease controls, isolating cities with some 60 million people and shutting down much of its economy in steps that later were imitated by some other governments.
+China responded to the outbreak with the world’s most intensive anti-disease controls, isolating cities with some 60 million people and shutting down much of its economy.
+Those steps were later imitated by some other governments.

 The ruling Communist party eased most limits on business and travel after declaring victory over the disease in March.
 Some curbs still are in place including a ban on most foreign travelers arriving in the country.

 On Saturday, authorities in Beijing locked down 11 residential communities near the Xinfadi market.
-White fencing sealed off a road leading to apartment buildings and drivers were required to show identification to enter the area.
+White fencing sealed off a road leading to apartment building.
+Drivers were required to show identification to enter the area.

-South Korea’s government reported 34 more coronavirus cases, adding to an upward trend in infections.
+South Korea’s government reported 34 more cases, adding to an upward trend in infections.

-The Korea Centers for Disease Control and Prevention said 30 of the new cases were in the greater Seoul area, where half of the country’s 51 million people live.
-New cases have been linked to nightlife establishments, church services, a large-scale e-commerce warehouse and door-to-door sellers.
+The Korea Centers for Disease Control and Prevention said 30 were in the greater Seoul area, where half of the country’s 51 million people live.
+New cases have been linked to nightlife establishments, church services, an e-commerce warehouse and door-to-door sellers.

-The Egyptian Health Ministry announced 1,677 new confirmed cases.
-Egypt is the Arab world’s most populous country and has its highest coronavirus death toll.
-The country has reported 1,484 deaths and 42,980 confirmed cases.
+On Saturday, Egypt’s Health Ministry announced 1,677 new confirmed cases.
+The Arab world’s most populous country has its highest coronavirus death toll at 1,484 among 42,980 confirmed cases.

+Also Saturday, Ukraine reported 753 new cases, more than double the daily count earlier this month.
+Authorities in North Macedonia reported 196 cases.

-In the United States, the number of new cases in the southwestern state of Arizona has risen to more than 1,000 per day from fewer than 400 when the state’s shutdown was lifted in mid-May, according to an analysis by The Associated Press.
+In the United States, the number of new cases in Arizona in the southwest has risen to more than 1,000 per day from fewer than 400 when the state’s shutdown was lifted in mid-May, according to an analysis by The Associated Press.

 Gov. Doug Ducey is not requiring Arizona residents to wear masks in public despite warnings by public health experts outside the government.